DD1354-Models-and-Simulation-2026/DD1354-Models-and-Simulation-2026.github.io/README.md

 We set up a comparison scene in Unity containing two glass panels:

-Glass_OpenFracture – using the default OpenFracture implementation.
+Glass_OpenFracture: using the default OpenFracture implementation.
-Glass_Voronoi – our experimental version where we generate Voronoi cells.
+Glass_Voronoi: our experimental version where we generate Voronoi cells.

 We successfully integrated a Voronoi diagram generator using the GK library together with Oskar Sigvardsson’s Delaunay implementation.
 The Voronoi cells are currently generated dynamically and rendered on top of the glass surface using a LineRenderer.